-Field Impacts Mitigation Measures Responsible for Monitoring Indicator Frequency of Monitoring Cost and Source of Funds noise levels to or below noise exposure limits, the contractor must post warning signs in the noise hazard areas.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds exceeding 80 decibels (dBA) when measured at a distance of 10 m or more from the vehicle/s.
+If it is not practicable to reduce noise levels to or below noise exposure limits, the contractor must post warning signs in the noise hazard areas.
 Workers in a posted noise hazard area must wear hearing protection.
 Identify any buildings at risk from vibration damage and avoiding any use of pneumatic drills or heavy vehicles in the vicinity.
 Complete work in these areas quickly.
 Aesthetics The construction activities do not anticipate any cutting of trees but will produce excess excavated earth (spoils), excess construction materials, and solid waste such as removed concrete, wood, packaging materials, empty containers, spoils, oils, lubricants, and other similar items.
 The impacts are negative but short- term, site-specific within a relatively small area and reversible by mitigation measures.
-Prepare a debris disposal plan Remove all construction and demolition wastes on a daily basis.
+Prepare a debris disposal plan Prepare a debris disposal plan Remove all construction and demolition wastes on a daily basis.
 Coordinate with Faridpur local authority for beneficial uses of excess excavated soils or immediately dispose to designated areas.
 Avoid stockpiling of any excess spoils.
 All vehicles delivering fine materials to the site and carrying debris for disposal shall be covered to avoid spillage.
 All existing roads used by vehicles of the contractor, shall be kept clear of all dust/mud or other extraneous materials dropped by such vehicles.
 Lighting on construction sites shall be pointed downwards and away from oncoming traffic and nearby houses.
-In areas where the visual environment is particularly important or privacy concerns for surrounding buildings exist, the site may require screening.
-This could be in the form of shade Construction Contractor Number of complaints from sensitive receptors; Worksite clear of hazardous wastes such as oil/fuel Worksite clear of any wastes, collected materials from drainages, unutilized materials and debris Transport route and worksite cleared of any dust/mud Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.
+In areas where the visual environment is particularly Construction Contractor Number of complaints from sensitive receptors; Worksite clear of hazardous wastes such as oil/fuel Worksite clear of any wastes, collected materials from drainages, unutilized materials and debris Transport route and worksite cleared of any dust/mud Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.